List of Big Brother (British TV series) shows

 This is a complete list of shows about and relating to Big Brother UK and Celebrity Big Brother.
-The civilian edition ran from 2000 to 2018 and the celebrity edition ran from 2001 to 2018.
+The civilian edition originally ran from 2000 to 2018, and again since 2023.
+The celebrity edition ran from 2001 to 2018, and again since 2024.

 Big Brother

-Big Brother was a daily show, featuring highlights of events that have occurred in the Big Brother House on the previous day.
-From 2000–2010, during the Channel 4 broadcast, it was generally 60 minutes in length if aired at 9 pm, and 75 minutes if aired at 10 pm.
+Big Brother is the daily show, featuring highlights of events that have occurred in the Big Brother House on the previous day.
+From 2000 to 2010, during the Channel 4 broadcast, it was generally 60 minutes in length if aired at 9 pm, and 75 minutes if aired at 10 pm.
 The show was sometimes referred to as the "Channel 4 show", the "catch-up show", the "main show", or the "highlights show".
 On Fridays it was aired as the first part of the eviction show.
-The programme was broadcast by Channel 5 from 2010-2018 and aired each night for 60 minutes.
+The programme was broadcast by Channel 5 from 2011 to 2018 and aired each night for 60 minutes.
 There was no title of Big Brother during the opening sequence or after advert breaks, as the music and Big Brother Eye were expected to be known to most people.
+When the show relaunched for a second time on ITV2 in 2023, the highlights show will be broadcast from Sunday to Friday, with no episode on a Saturday.

 Big Brother Eviction

-Big Brother Eviction is a program where a housemate is evicted from the Big Brother House.
+Big Brother Eviction is a programme where a housemate is evicted from the Big Brother House.

 Channel 4

-From 2000–2010, during the Channel 4 broadcast, it aired as a two-part show on Fridays from 9 pm, presented by Davina McCall.
+From 2000 to 2010, during the Channel 4 broadcast, it aired as a two-part show on Fridays from 9 pm, presented by Davina McCall.
 The first 60 minutes of the show were highlights of the previous day, shown in the same format as Big Brother.

 The show returned at 10:35 pm for half an hour, when the Housemate with the largest percentage of the public vote was evicted and interviewed by McCall.
 At the end of the interview, the evictee is shown their "Time in the House", a compilation of their most memorable moments in the house.
 During Big Brother 10, two special guests such as celebrities and psychologists joined the evictee, giving their questions and views on how they fared in the House, however this was not carried through to any of the series that followed.

 Eviction shows are often extended if something special is happening that night, such as new housemates, a double eviction, or a secret task.
 Timings were changed briefly in Big Brother 9 in order to achieve better ratings, however they soon reverted to normal.